bip-itteam-internal/architecture-draft/HOMEPAGE.md

 Employee wanted to login into HRIS system and access their attendance view

-1. Go and login the main company application portal (not discussed or mention yet in this draft documents)
+1. Go and login the main company application portal (APP - Main Application) from their platform respectively
 2. Select go into HRIS
 3. Select attendance feature and click view my attendance options